Written by: John White on May 11th, 2006

 Story of Women is one of the best films of Chabrol’s career and possibly his finest non-thriller.
 It bears the hallmark of his recent films with the presence of lots of the Chabrol family, and deals with many of Chabrol’s ongoing themes – social climbing, family routine and what women do to survive.
 Story of Women is a magnificent work.

 If only all of Chabrol’s films were released by Homevision!
 The film is presented anamorphically with an excellent sharp print.
 Other reviews state that the print is actually framed at 1.72:1 rather than the labelled 1.66:1.
-The colours are excellent and there is no grain to speak of in the transfer.
+The colors are excellent and there is no grain to speak of in the transfer.
 The sound is a very good mono track which deals with the voices and music as well as the effects and elements.
 The English Subtitles are excellent.

 The extras include interviews with producer Marin Karmitz who is very engaging about the films difficulties in getting finance and then distribution in the US because of dealing with the death penalty and abortion.
 There is an interview with the novelist whose book the film is based on, an introduction from a critic and, best of all, Chabrol talking about several of the scenes from the movie.
 The insert leaflet has an essay on the film and a Chabrol filmography.